cvexa/react-app/README.md

-Public part is using free template - https://templatemo.com/live/templatemo_591_villa_agency Both public and private parts are using - https://mui.com/
+Public part is using free template - https://templatemo.com/live/templatemo_591_villa_agency Both public and private parts are using - https://mui.com/ Including custom module css, and some inline css

 ## Services
 `src/services/properties.jsx` - responsible for all interactions with the BE regarding properties <br/>